rixx/books.rixx.de/data/reviews/kurt-vonnegut/cats-cradle/index.md

   text: Vonnegut's other very famous book.
 Similar vibe, but that goes for all his
     books.
 - book: joseph-heller/catch-22
-  text: Heller has incredibly Vonnegut-like vibes, and these books match up pretty
+  text: Heller has incredibly Vonnegut-like vibes, and these books match up well.
-    well.
 - book: jo-walton/among-others
   text: Quotes this book heavily.
 review: